 Other exceptions I can't think of right now.

 #10 Updated by redherochildboss over 7 years ago

 What would cause that?
 It's never happened in any other game.

 Alright, it's not that severe.
 Basically what it is is that if a ghost Blooms during a fight, the purple glowy effect causes minor fps drops and noticeable audio stutter, but it's still very much playable, so I doubt it deserves its own issue.

-#12 Updated by rigation about 7 years ago
+#12 Updated by rigation over 7 years ago

 This game is very demanding because it has copy to RAM set in game.ini, anyway with an old e8400 and a gtx650ti, where you say there should be a slide show, I get around 27 fps - 90% speed using Direct3d (wich for me is as usual better than OpenGL in copy to RAM).